-Although the need to store a document only arises in the final stage of its life cycle, it is a fact that efficient, compliant and secure long-term preservation of digital data is a key component of digital business and a vital part of the company's digital reality.
+Although the need to store a document only arises in the final stage of its life cycle, it is a fact that efficient, compliant and secure long-term documents retention is a key component of digital business and a vital part of the company's digital reality.

-The certified InDoc EDGE digital data storage system guarantees that data is only available to authorized personnel, easily accessible and ready to use throughout the storage period.
+The certified InDoc EDGE e-storage system guarantees that information is only available to authorized personnel, easily accessible and ready to use throughout the retention period.
 It does, however, retain its authenticity and integrity, whilst access is fully traceable.
 An ideal solution to ensure the long-term validity of your archived documents.

 WHY CHOOSE E-STORAGE

 Use the document storage space for your business activities.

 Documents are easily accessible from anywhere and anytime, one click away.

 Minimize the time needed to find the information.